abdrahmansoltan/Learning-Notes/Node.js/1-Node.md

 - it uses `libuv` so that if `V8 engine` didn't find a `js` syntax like `process module` --> it goes to `libuv`

+  - > **libuv** is a multi-platform C library that provides support for Asynchronous I/O based on event loops

 - `libuv` abstracts away all specific way do deal with `files` in different `Operation-Systems`, so that `node.js` can work on any system/platform, it does so by `binding` these ways to `node`
+  - this means that there's a binding(communication) between `V8 engine` and `libuv`, so **whenever they encounter something that may need Asynchronous I/O, then we hand it over to `libuv`**
+  - these bindings (Node.js bindings) lets our javascript code call functionality that is implemented in `C` & `C++`
+  - `libuv` has the code for Node.js core functionalities, `v8 engine` **delegates** responsibility of handling the code related to Node.js core functionalities to `libuv`

+> **Asynchronous I/O :** it's delegating tasks to the operating-system, so that our Node.js program (javascript) doesn't have to wait for the response

 ![alt](./img/runtime.PNG)
 ![alt](./img/noderuntime.PNG)